-A common approach for making precedences among formulae is to assign them ranks.
-Different ranks reflect differences in the certainty or reliability attached to the assertions (see, e.g., [8, 9, 12, 17, 18]).
-In what follows we shall we use this additional data for refining the inference mechanism discussed in the previous section.
+A common method of prioritizing formulae assigns them different ranks.
+All the formulae with the same rank intuitively have the same importance; Different ranks reflect differences in the certainty or reliability attached to the assertions (see, e.g., [8, 9, 12, 18, 19, 20]).
+In this section we use this additional information for refining the inference mechanism discussed in the previous section.